San Francisco housing shortage: Zoning

+Permit process

+As of 2022, San Francisco had the slowest permitting process of any large city in the United States, with the first stage taking an average of 450 calendar days, and the second stage can take 630 days for typical multi-family housing, or 860 days for a single-family house.
+In July 2024, San Francisco became the first city in California to have its permit process dramatically streamlined by the state as a result of not being on track to meet its state-mandated housing targets, which could take it from the longest approval process to one of the shortest.

+Non-profit organizations, unions, and other advocacy groups may leverage the permitting process to negotiate concessions from developers, which can lead to additional delays in construction and increased project costs.
+For example, the redevelopment of a laundromat in San Francisco into residential housing was delayed for several years due to California Environmental Quality Act (CEQA) requirements and shadow study requests after the developer opted not to enter negotiations with local non-profit organizations.

+Increased demand

-Since the 1960s, San Francisco and the surrounding Bay Area have enacted strict zoning regulations.
-Among other restrictions, San Francisco does not allow buildings over 40 feet tall in most of the city, and has passed laws making it easier for neighbors to block developments.
-Partly as a result of these codes, from 2007 to 2014, the Bay Area issued building permits for only half the number of needed houses, based on the area's population growth.
-During the same time, there was rapid economic growth of the high tech industry in San Francisco and nearby Silicon Valley, which created hundreds of thousands of new jobs.
-The resultant high demand for housing, combined with the lack of supply, (caused by severe restrictions on the building of new housing units) caused dramatic increases in rents and extremely high housing prices.
+Rapid economic growth of the high tech industry in San Francisco and nearby Silicon Valley created hundreds of thousands of new jobs.
+The higher demand for housing, combined with the lack of supply, (caused by severe restrictions on the building of new housing units) caused dramatic increases in rents and extremely high housing prices.
 For example, from 2012 to 2016, the San Francisco metropolitan area added 373,000 new jobs, but permitted only 58,000 new housing units.

-Vacancies have also been highlighted as an issue in San Francisco and nearby cities, with Curbed estimating in 2019 that "San Francisco has nearly five empty homes per homeless resident."
+Construction costs

+San Francisco also had the second-most expensive construction costs in the world ($473 / sq. ft.) as of 2023.

+Rent control

+The San Francisco Rent Ordinance imposed rent control and eviction protection on residential units built before June 13, 1979.
+A 2019 study has estimated that rent control has "reduced the supply of available rental housing by 15 percent" which "increased rents in the long run."

 Effects

-The city of San Francisco has strict rent control laws.
-However, a California state law called the Ellis Act allows landlords to evict rent-controlled tenants by going out of business, and fully exiting the rental market.
-By 2013, hundreds of tenants had been evicted through the Ellis Act process.

 Due to the advances of the city's economy from the increase of tourism, the boom of innovative tech companies, and insufficient new housing production, the rent increased by more than 50 percent by the 1990s.
 Many affluent tech workers migrated to San Francisco in pursuit of job opportunities and the lack of housing in the South Bay.
 Until the end of the 1960s, San Francisco had affordable housing, which allowed people from many different backgrounds to settle down, but the economic shift impacted the city's demographics.
-All of this resulted in constant gentrification of many neighborhoods.
-By 1995, residents of areas such as the Tenderloin and The Mission District, which house many immigrants and low-income families, were faced with the possibility of eviction, in order to develop low-income housing to more luxurious housing, which caters to the advances of the economy.
+All of this resulted in gentrification in many neighborhoods.
+By 1995, residents of areas such as the Tenderloin and the Mission District, which house many immigrants and low-income families, were faced with the possibility of eviction, in order to develop low-income housing into housing for high-income residents.
 For example, residents of the Mission District, constituting 5 percent of the city's population, experienced 14 percent of the citywide evictions in the year 2000.